browserengineering/book/book/animations.md

 We'll *also* need to mark a visual effect as needing compositing if any of its descendants do (even if it's a `ClipRRect`).
-That's because if one effect is run on the GPU, then one way or another the ones above it will have to be as
+That's because if one effect is in the draw phase, then the ones above it will have to be as well:
-well:

 ``` {.python}
 class VisualEffect: